navidelyasi/Documentations/docs/key-concepts/databases/index.md

 Each database action is a separate connection to the database.

 ## Database Service
-Establish connection with the database once that can be used throughout the solution.
+Establish a connection with the database once that can be used throughout the solution.